 The Associate in Arts Degree in Sociology for Transfer Degree is designed for students planning to transfer into the sociology major.
 A study of sociology allows for the systematic study of human social institutions and social relationships.
-Students pursuing the AA for transfer into the sociology major will study the role of social theory, sociological research methods, social organization and structure, social stratification and hierarchies, dynamics of social change, family structures, social deviance and control, and applications to the study of specific social groups, social institutions, and social problems.
+Students pursuing the AA for transfer into the sociology major will study the role of social theory, sociological research methods, social organization and structure, social stratification and hierarchies, dynamics of social change, family structures, social deviance and control, and applications to the study of specific social groups, social institutions, and social problems in the major and an overall minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework.
+For a more detailed description of Associate Degrees for Transfer, see "Associate Degrees for Transfer (ADT) to a California State University" on page 31.